[Added 7-16-2007 by Ord. No. 2007-27]

 [Amended 5-10-2010 by Ord.
 No. 2010-15]

-Except for outdoor dining as permitted by § 280-115.3, no permanent storage of merchandise, articles or equipment shall be permitted outside a building.
+Except for outdoor dining as permitted by § 280-115.3 and rooftop dining as permitted by § 280-53.16, no permanent storage of merchandise, articles or equipment shall be permitted outside a building.
 No goods, articles or equipment shall be stored, displayed or offered for sale beyond the build-to line of a building.
 No vending machines, kiosks, newspaper stands, self-service station or similar use shall be allowed outside of any building.

 Every use, other than a motor vehicle parking lot and outdoor dining, shall be completely enclosed within a building.

 A buffer strip shall be installed and maintained in the rear and side yard as required by § 280-53.8 of this article along any property line which directly abuts a residential zoning district.